jeremiah-k/fetchtastic/README.md

 # Fetchtastic Termux Setup

-Fetchtastic is a tool to download the latest Meshtastic Android app and Firmware releases to your phone via Termux.
-It also provides optional notifications via an NTFY server.
+Fetchtastic is a utility for downloading and managing the latest Meshtastic Android app and Firmware releases on your phone using Termux.
+It also provides optional notifications via NTFY.

 ## Prerequisites